 Rewinding: Along similar lines, the GM is told to “fast-forward, pause, or rewind/redo for pacing and safety; invite players to do likewise.”
 If anybody loses their character and feels like this was unacceptable, it’s entirely within their power to say, “It looked like they were dead — but in fact…”

 As always, if your players love living dangerously, your group is welcome to change any of the above rules.
-But by default, unless you agree otherwise as a table, the players’ characters are functionally immortal.
+But by default, unless you agree otherwise as a group, the players’ characters are functionally immortal.

 How do you run a more lethal game?